Help protect the western snowy plover at Doran Regional Park

 By Regional Parks staff

-In 1993, due to decreasing numbers and low reproductive success, western snowy plovers received a federal designation as a threatened species.
-This federal protection makes it illegal to harass or harm the birds.
+In 1993, due to its declining numbers and low reproductive success, western snowy plovers received a federal designation as a threatened species, so it's important for beach visitors to know how they can support this bird's survival.

 Photo Credit: Jenny Erbes